crazyyy/wp-framework/wp-content/plugins/fakerpress/readme.txt

 = 0.1.1 &mdash; 17 of June, 2014 =

-* Fatal Error gerated by a missing file Carbon related fixed
+* Fatal Error generate by a missing file Carbon related fixed

 = 0.1.0 &mdash; 17 of June, 2014 =

-* First initial concept of using [Faker](https://github.com/fzaninotto/Faker) to gerenate data on WordPress
+* First initial concept of using [Faker](https://github.com/fzaninotto/Faker) to generate data on WordPress